17 Top-Rated National and State Parks in Utah

 Zion National Park | Photo Copyright: Lana Law

-Best National Park in Utah for: Hiking
+Best National Park in Utah for Hiking

-Shuttle Service: From spring until fall, a free shuttle service transports visitors along the Zion Canyon Scenic Drive.
+Scenic Drives and Shuttle Service: Two scenic roads offer access to the park and attractions.
+From spring until fall, a free shuttle service transports visitors along the Zion Canyon Scenic Drive.
+This is a spectacular in-and-out drive through the heart of the park and many key hikes start along this section of road.
 Visitors can hop on and off at any and all of the stops along the way.
 During the winter months, this road is open to private vehicles.

 Rock wall along Zion-Mount Carmel Highway